Joker (Persona): Development and design

+In the musical theater adaptation, Persona 5 the Stage, the protagonist’s name changes every performance.
+In the version released on Crunchyroll, his name is Itsuki Onda.

-Joker is the leader of the Phantom Thieves of Hearts and is the only member with access to the Velvet Room as he holds the "Wild Card", an ability that allows him to hold more than one Persona and fuse them together to create more powerful ones.
-Joker's primary persona is Arsene, with him resorting to fighting with knives and handguns when he is unable to use his Persona powers.
+Joker is the leader of the Phantom Thieves of Hearts and the only member with access to the Velvet Room, as he holds the "Wild Card", an ability that allows him to hold more than one Persona and fuse them together to create more powerful ones.
+Joker's primary persona is Arsene, and fights with knives and handguns in addition to his Persona powers.
 His ultimate persona is Satanael, the Gnostic equivalent of the devil and a deity who can harness the power of the seven deadly sins.
-Joker's initial Persona was originally the German demon Mephistopheles, but it was changed to Arsène as the latter character better fit the game's themes.
+Joker's initial Persona was originally the German demon Mephistopheles, but it was changed to Arsène since it better fit the game's themes.
 The three main inspirations behind Joker were the original Arsène Lupin, The Fiend with Twenty Faces, and Ishikawa Goemon.
 The first character sketch of him was done in 2012.
-Soejima worked closely with game director Katsura Hashino so that Joker and the rest of the characters could properly reflect the game's themes.
-Joker has unkempt wavy black hair and dark grey eyes and wears a set of black glasses for most of his casual and school outfits.
-In the Metaverse, his apparel changes into a stylized black trenchcoat with a masquerade mask and winklepicker shoes, which were described as being designed after Belle Époque fashion.
+Soejima worked closely with game director Katsura Hashino to ensure Joker and the rest of the characters could properly reflect the game's themes.
+Joker has unkempt wavy black hair and dark grey eyes and wears black glasses for most of his casual and school outfits.
+In the Metaverse, his apparel changes to a stylized black trenchcoat with a masquerade mask and winklepicker shoes, which were described as being designed after Belle Époque fashion.

-As the main theme and narrative of Persona 5 revolved around crime and vigilantes triggered by Joker voluntarily choosing that path, Soejima needed to convey this while allowing the character to suit whatever dialogue choices the player decided upon.
+As the main theme and narrative of Persona 5 revolves around crime and vigilantes triggered by Joker voluntarily choosing that path, Soejima needed to convey this while allowing the character to suit whatever dialogue choices the player decided upon.
 Due to these difficulties, Joker was given multiple designs in a trial and error process to find the best one.
 As the "phantom thief" premise was a common stereotype in fiction, Soejima initially drew Joker and the rest of the game's main cast in a style similar to shōnen manga, but these designs were scrapped as they clashed with the series' realistic aesthetics.
-Soejima likening his design to a black panther, which contrasts with the protagonist of Persona 4, Yu Narukami, being designed around the image of a loyal and sincere dog.
-He emphasizes the two-sided nature of his design, which ties into the theme of Phantom Thieves members living double lives.
+Soejima likened his design to a black panther, which contrasts with the protagonist of Persona 4, Yu Narukami, being designed around the image of a loyal and sincere dog.
+He emphasizes the two-sided nature of his design, which ties into the theme of the Phantom Thieves' members living double lives.
 Despite Joker's uniformed appearance being meant to give off the impression of someone who is kindhearted and loyal to the system, his true nature is free-spirited and rebellious, with him being the type of person who plans things without telling anyone.